hszcg/ITCS/README.md

 gui/data.json

 + **Data Format**
-JSON Format, Level 1 key is
+JSON Format, Level 1 key is in the left column, Level 2 key is in the middle column, Level 3 list is in the right column.
+And for each item, the property name is the key, and the content is the value.

 ## Deploy